 (ii) six units of 325AB taken during the spring semester

 b.
 Complete an original thesis in the form of a substantial research and writing project that is of publishable quality and roughly 50-60 double-spaced pages.
 The thesis paper is due by the last day of instruction in the spring semester.

 Thesis track LL.M. students may not register for 325A, 325B, or 325AB units without the signature of the faculty advisor supervising their academic study.
 The signed petition to add 325A, 325B, or 325AB units will not be accepted after the applicable semester’s Add/Drop deadline.

 (c) LL.M.
 Coursework Limitations

-Traditional track and thesis track LL.M. students may earn units of credit as provided in Section I.A.(b), subject to the following specific limitations and requirements.
+Traditional track and thesis track LL.M. students may earn a total of up to four units of credit for non-law/non-classroom coursework subject to the following limitations and requirements.

 a.
 A maximum of two units for participating in a maximum of one independent research and writing project (Law 299);

-a.
-A maximum of two units for participation in a maximum of one group research and writing project (Law 298);
+c.
+A maximum of two units for participation in a maximum of one individual research or research assistant project (Law 297);

 (d) Academic Honor Code Violations